Critical Choices: Triaging Humanitarian Priorities

 This session looks at the elephant in the (emergency) room: money and resources.
 Decreasing budgets and changing funding landscape pose significant challenges to humanitarian actors, while needs are escalating and complex crises become more protracted.
 This trend is often framed with narratives that link humanitarian funding to political and security interests of donor states or economical interests.
 Humanitarian organizations are increasingly required to “do more with less”.
 The panelists with their individual backgrounds will discuss their experience and concrete responses to the critical and changing funding panorama and its impacts on prioritization in humanitarian and developmental work.
 What are new and local solutions to funding gaps and what are the implications of new narratives on funding?
 Overall, the panel focuses on possible solutions and ways to move towards a more effective and equitable funding landscape, and asks what is needed from different stakeholders to achieve it.

-John Bryant | Research Fellow, ODI
+John Bryant | Research Fellow, Humanitarian Policy Group, ODI

-Margret Müller | Regional Humanitarian Coordinator, Oxfam
+Margret Müller | Deputy Humanitarian Coordinator, Oxfam International

 Misun Woo | Regional Coordinator, Asia Pacific Forum on Women, Law and Development (APWLD)

-Mehdi Poyan | GFFO, Desk Officer for Principles of Humanitarian Aid, International
+Mehdi Poyan | Desk Officer for Principles of Humanitarian Aid, International Disaster Relief and Humanitarian Demining, German Federal Foreign Office

 Chair: